arielf/learning-to-learn/README.md

 more relevant features do that first.

-Once you have good input features, focus on the derived/computed (inside the network) features:
+Once you have good input features, focus on the derived/computed (inside the network) features.
+Use the breakthrough in ML/AI (2017):

-  - Add attention, so good features are preserved
+  - Switch NN architecture to use transformers!
-  - Add drop-out, so weak features get discarded
+  - Add RLHF (Reinforcement Learning via Human Feedback)

 Of course, many problems have no trivial solutions which means these shortcuts cannot be taken.
 In that case, there's no escape from